brian09088/brian09088/README.md

 # Hi there 👋

 ### Hello everyone,I'm Brian SU.
-Come from Taiwan.
+Come from Taiwan(ROC).
-Now being a graduate student, also a MATH teacher.
+Now being a graduate student, studying computer science & engineering.
+- 📝 I was a cram school teacher about 2~3 years, tutor for several years, having lots of experience in teaching students
 - 📝 My part-time job is an online learning tutor, "Snapask" instructor for math/English/science/physics subjects
 - 🔭 I’m currently working on something special and cool stuffs
 - 🏟  I was studied in mathematical science, having the degree of Bachelor of Science with minor specialty in Information engineering and programming.